(0 | 0 Reviews)

 Tips & Secrets

-• Ensuring the potato shell is uniform in thickness provides the absolute secret to achieving superior professional-grade even cooking.
+• Ensuring the potato shell is uniform in thickness provides the absolute secret to achieving superior even cooking.

 Nutritional Information(Per 3 pieces (180g))